matteoferfoglia/Information-Retrieval-System/JavaApplication/src/main/java/it/units/informationretrieval/ir_boolean_model/utils/stemmers/README.md

 Stemmers
 ========

 This package contains the source code for stemmers.

-## Snowball stemmer

-The source code for the Snowball stemmer was taken from [source](https://github.com/snowballstem/snowball), on 8th January 2022.

-### License

-On 8th January 2022 (date of download), the source code is distributed under the BSD License, which is reported in the file "LICENSE" in the package containing the source code.
+Further stemmers can be added: they must implement the *Stemmer* interface.

 ## Porter stemmer

-The source code has been taken and adapted from [source](https://tartarus.org/martin/PorterStemmer/java.txt), on 8th January 2022.
+The source code has been taken and adapted from [[source]](https://tartarus.org/martin/PorterStemmer/java.txt), on 8th January 2022.

 ### License